Learning German Grammar – TENSES The Perfect Tense

 The answer to this question is, at first glance, quite simple:

-And how canwe best remember this?
+Verbs about Movement and Change of state use the verb „sein“.
+And how can we best remember this?
 Very simple!
-Be creative and write the verb "sein" in such a way that you could associate with movement!
+Be creative and write the verb „sein“ in such a way that you could associate with movement!
 I am sure, that there are many creative people out there who can do that pretty well.
 I myself have always thought of this picture here:

 And what does this mean exactly?